What is GetTor?

 Step 2: GetTor will send you back a reply with links to download Tor Browser from our supported providers.

 Step 3: Download Tor Browser from one of the providers.
-When done, check the integrity of the downloaded files by verifying its signature.
+When done, check the integrity of the downloaded file by verifying its signature.

 Step 4: If required, get some bridges!